Clio Settings: Connecting to QuickBooks

 Turn on the Online Back-up & Restore app for your QuickBooks Online Advanced data

-When you turn on the Online Back-up & Restore app, QuickBooks automatically backs up your data.
+QuickBooks automatically backs up your data when you turn on the Online Back-up & Restore app.
 Once it’s complete, it’ll track any changes made to your company data.
 Then you can restore a backup at any point in time.

 - Go to Settings ⚙.